Visiting Iceland In Winter: Weather, Activities & Survival Tips

 A winter road trip is the ultimate way for families to explore Iceland’s top attractions at their own pace.

 Kids will eagerly anticipate each stop on your road trip itinerary.
-From encountering frozen waterfalls, black sand beaches, plane wrecks, glaciers and unique rock formations, the adventure never gets boring.
+From encountering frozen waterfalls, black sand beaches, plane wrecks, glaciers and unique rock formations, the adventure never gets boring on the South Coast.

 A winter road trip in Iceland is a journey of discovery and will likely leave you wanting to go back to see it all again in the summer.